 Beautiful coastlines, a lovely surrounding village and wineries aplenty – there’s a bit of everything inMatakana.
 Located inland from the white sand and turquoise water of Omaha Beach, this spot gives you access to not just the ocean, but also vineyards and orchards to explore.
 The village itself has a number of great restaurants, a new craft brewery spot with plenty of beers on tap, and a Saturday-morning farmers’ market, which is one of the best in the country.

 Magnificent wetlands and wildlife surround this peaceful peninsula on the Manukau Harbour.
 Sitting on the Waikato border, this is about as far from downtown Auckland as you can get on the mainland while still being in the confines of the city, and the pace of life shows it.
-Be sure to head to Manukau Heads Lighthouse while you’re there – it’s one of only a handful that are open to the public.
+Be sure to head to Manukau Heads Lighthouse while you’re there – it’s one of only a handful open to the public.